PhDP/ConjunctionAI/README.md

 <img src='http://phdp.github.io/images/cj-200.png' alt='Conjunction logo' align='right'/>

-> **ConjunctionAI is an AI library to reason with clear models.
-ConjunctionAI achieves this by exploring what lies at the intersection of logic, fuzziness, and probability theory.**
+> ConjunctionAI is an AI library to learn and reason with clear models.
+ConjunctionAI achieves this by exploring what lies at the intersection of **classical logics**, which are used to formalize mathematics, encode scientific theories and complex ideas; **probability theory**, which is used to model uncertainty, and lastly **many-valued logic**, which are used to model vagueness and serves as an important theoreritcal frameworks to unique classical and probabilistic logics.

-ConjunctionAI is a C++17 library with a Python package.
+ConjunctionAI is a C++17 template library with a Python interface (and maybe an R one in the near future).

 ## Code organization

-All files directly in *include/cj* represent different mathematical objects or logics (except *common.hh*).
-Each of these files begin with a detailed summary and list of classes/functions, followed by, of course, the code for these classes/functions.

 Math objects: